 - Don’t fret – this is totally normal!
 Working out in the morning feels more draining because your muscles and joints are stiff (this is why you MUST warm up first).
 If you get in the routine of waking up the same time everyday, it will get drastically easier.

 - Your body is more flexible

-- Your body naturally becomes warmer throughout the day, meaning that your muscles won’t be as stiff when it’s time to workout (you still need to stretch).
+- Your body naturally becomes warmer throughout the day, meaning that your muscles won’t be as stiff when it’s time to workout (you should still include a warm up).
 This is beneficial in regards to preventing injury.

 - More time and endurance

 - Many people are expected to be in the office very early (or leave early to avoid traffic), which can cut gym time and stretching.
 Evening workouts gives you more flexibility to exercise at your own pace, whether it is for twenty minutes or two hours.
 Also, I personally find it easier to lift heavier weights in the evening compared to the morning.

 - If you work out in the evening you are less likely to have time to hang out with friends, catch a movie, or have a date night.
 This might be a good thing for those who are trying to avoid dining out or drinking margaritas during happy hour, but life is all about balance.

 Final thoughts – as long as you are working out consistently, that’s all that matters.
 I recommend morning workouts, but as you can see there are benefits to both!

 What time do you typically workout?
 Let me know in the comments below.